Unboxed-Software/solana-course/content/getting-started.md

  - Create web apps that allow people to log on using web3 wallets
  - Transfer tokens (like USDC, a token that represents US dollars) between people
  - Learn to integrate tools like Solana Pay into your existing apps
  - Build a film review application, that runs in real-time on the Solana blockchain.
-You'll build both a web front end and the on-chain program and database for the app.
+You'll build both a web front-end and the on-chain program and database for the app.
  - Mint large-scale NFT collections

 And much more.
 We're keeping this course updated so as new tech joins the Solana ecosystem you'll find a course right here.